PineappleDoge/Learning-RLua-BETA/src/chapter_14_Operators.md

 # Operators

+As discussed in [Control Flow](./chapter_13_Control_Flow.md), RLua has a lot of operators.
+Like any programming language, RLua allows you to conduct operations on datatypes.
+We can use operators in a variety of ways, including to compare, contrast, and connecting datatypes.
+In the rest of this chapter, we'll take a bit more time to properly discuss operators.

 ## Mathematical Operations

 Like any programming language, RLua allows you to perform mathematical operations on numbers.
 Simply said, You can add, subtract, multiply, divide, and do other math operations to numerical values.
 The most basic math operations in lua are multiplication, division, addition, and subtraction.
-To visualize this in code, I prepared some sample code to represent.
+To visualize this in code, I prepared code samples.

 There are more advanced mathematical operations in RLua, but these are the core visualizations that are meant to show how it would be represented in code, rather than going over all possibilities.